Mstrmind-Hack/Breached_For_Windows10/README.md

 # Breached-For-Windows10

-**This tool will help you Discover if your E-mail Address or Username was involved in a data breach**
+**This tool will help you Discover if your E-mail Address or Username was involved in a data breach.**

-**The tool will also show you the amount of breaches (if any), the most resent breach (in terms of days/weeks/years), and some of the websites that your E-mail/Username was breached (other individuals might have the same username as you on a different site you are not a part off)**
+**The tool will also show you the number of breaches (if any), the most recent breach (in terms of days/weeks/years), and some of the websites on which your E-mail/Username was breached (Keep in mind, other individuals might have the same username as you on sites you're not associated with).**

 **NOTE: Linux users, I have a linux version of this tool in my repositories!**